 On the Same Page is a collaborative book club hosted by the Wood Theater and Black Walnut Books.
-We meet at 6:30pm on the first Wednesday of each month at the Charles R. Wood Theater Cabaret Space (207 Glen Street).
+We meet at 6:30pm on the third Wednesday of each month at the Charles R. Wood Theater Cabaret Space (207 Glen Street).
 Each month’s book is 10% off for members of the book club or you may choose to forego the discount and make a donation to the Wood Theater and its mission!
 Just choose either donation or discount when adding books to your cart.

 Participation in On the Same Page is completely free and all are welcome!
 Sign-ups are encouraged to allow us to plan for meeting sizes and send reminders but are not required!
 Feel free to drop in!

-Wednesday October 15th at 6:30PM
+Wednesday April 15th at 6:30PM

 Little Black Walnut Books